This Quiz Is Designed For:

 - No network restrictions or referral requirements

-- Higher monthly premium than Advantage plans
+- Higher monthly premium than most Advantage plans

 - Requires a separate Part D plan for drug coverage